-Over the years I have like many of you had questions about why do I get bad photographs, they seem washed out, out of focus or just plain not useable.
+Over the years I have like many of you had questions on why I get low quality photographs that seem washed out, out of focus or just plain not usable.
 I put together a few examples of what causes a lot of the pictures you take to be tossed into the electronic trash bin.

-Let us start with the longer lenses - 300mm and greater.
-These longer lenses pose an even greater challenge to use for repeatable performance due to we normally are shooting across open areas and with the added weight hand holding even with VR / VC turned on may not cut it.
+Lets start with longer lenses - 300mm and greater.
+Longer lenses pose a more challenges to master repeatable tack sharp photos.
+Shooting across open areas with the added weight hand holding even with VR / IBIS turned on you sometimes wind up with poor quality images.

-One term Astronomers say to each other is may you have "clear skies
+One term Astronomers say is: May you have "clear skies

 How to avoid bad air - If you need to be in an area shooting at a certain time of day, there may not be much you can do.
 If you have choices, the earlier the better before the sun rises too high in the horizon.
-Attempt to get as close to the subject as possible, If at all possible avoid shooting across bodies of water or other open areas.
+Cooler days are generally better, attempt to get as close to the subject as possible, If at all possible avoid shooting across open areas.
 Generally speaking, this issue occurs more in the summer months.